 - Operators at a power system can adjust the generator output to mitigate the load loss, which works to keep the frequency close to normal.

 This article was drafted in partnership with Hubbell Power Systems.
-Read the original story, “Winter tips for handling substation and transmission components.”
+Read the original article, “Winter tips for handling substation and transmission components.”